What Is Goodwill In Business?

 And it can feel a bit strange at first - because goodwill isn’t a stock item you can count, and it’s not a piece of equipment you can touch.
 But it can be one of the biggest drivers of business value.

-In this guide, we’ll walk through what goodwill is in a practical, Australia-focused way, including how goodwill is valued, when it matters most, and the legal issues that can make a real difference to it.
+In this guide, we’ll walk through what goodwill is in a practical, New Zealand-focused way, including how goodwill is valued, when it matters most, and the legal issues that can make a real difference to it.

 What Is Goodwill In Business (In Plain English)?